se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 1. **Mutating of data in the DOM**<br>
     In Vue, the state of the data can be directly modified.

     Let's say, there is a variable called `message` in your app.
-To modify `message`, you can do it as such:
+To modify `message`, you can do the following:
     ```js
     this.message = 'Hello Space';
     ```
     When `message` is changed, the view will be re-rendered to show the new message.
 So you can say, DOM is "reacting" to `message`.

-    In situations when you want to tie data to the view, do ensure that this data already has an initial value, so that any subsequent updates to this data will enable view to update itself
-    ```js
-    data: {
-        this.message = '';
-    }
-    ```

 <br>